EDITING THE MANGNIFICENT AMBERSONS

 If Welles staging of the one-take-one-camera-position kitchen scene and the one-take-one-angle scene of Jack’s return in the Morgan drawing room are any indication, the staging and acting here must have been equally as brilliant.
 The sound of Fanny’s rocking chair providing the viewer a glimpse into her thinking, Isabel in quiet thoughtful silhouette then standing and walking to the porch steps as she watches Mrs. Johnson; it is easy to imagine how Welles turned this into a powerfully evocative scene helped by Bernard Herrmann’s equally evocative music.
 The music not only gave the scene the right tone but spoke of times past; times like the summer Isabel speaks of, which was soon to disappear.
 In fact one of the tragedies of THE MAGNIFICENT AMBERSONS is that this scene was, for various reasons, removed before both the Pomona and Pasadena Previews and was never seen by the public

-For Robert Wise’s narrative driven film the scene – although he wrote Welles it was good – didn’t do anything to advance the story and so was eliminated it.
+For Robert Wise’s narrative driven film the scene – although he wrote Welles it was good – didn’t do anything to advance the story and so he eliminated it.
 Wise had had problems with the scene’s pacing and its effect on the film even before the previews and felt it should be cut as it slowed the film down when it least needed it.
 As it was a single take scene without any camera movement there was simply no way that it could be tightened by trimming so, Wise—who was ready to argue for its deletion if he had gone to Rio—thought it best to just remove it.

 THE DINNER AND FIRST STAIRCASE SCENE